 My work as a physicist and public intellectual has taken me all over North America, to the Netherlands, Spain, and Taiwan.
 My public talks range from more accessible science to the challenges of making the physics and astronomy communities more inclusive and reflective of the society at large, asking questions such as "Do Black Lives Matter in Science?"

 Scientific organizations should invite scientists to present on their research to colleagues in their discipline.
 In my case, I am employed as a particle physicist/cosmologist and researcher in feminist science/technology/society studies.
 In addition, organizations should endeavor to offer honoraria to any speakers being asked to present on topics outside of the academic discipline in which they are employed, such as “diversity” or their personal journey.
 Honoraria should reflect the number of hours of labor involved in preparing a presentation and engaging with people on topics beyond their science as well as the time put into becoming an expert.
+Time spent traveling should also be taken into account.

 I will not say yes to any invitations that clash with the Jewish High Holy Days (Rosh Hashanah, Shabbat Shuvah, and Yom Kippur) or the first two nights of Passover.